rlucioni/recipes/recipes/daikon-rib-soup.md

 ## Instructions

-1. Place ribs in pot and cove with water.
+1. Place ribs in pot and cover with water.
 Boil rapidly for 3 minutes to remove the scum.
 Drain and rinse thoroughly and wipe out pot.
 2. Place ribs back in pot with daikon, ginger, and soy sauce.
 Simmer, partially covered, for 45 minutes.
 3. Soak noodles in hot water for 3 minutes.
 Drain and portion into bowls along with scallions.
 4. Skim the fat off the soup and taste and adjust for seasoning.